PROTECTING

 As part of the environmental commitment and priority given to protecting the environment, Rössing measures and manages its greenhouse gas (“GHG”) emissions and energy intensities.
 This assists in improving energy efficiencies and reduce GHG emissions.
 The sources of GHG emissions at Rössing include electricity and fuel consumption, the transporting of reagents and uranium oxide, blasting (use of explosives), waste management areas (the sewage plant, rubbish disposal and landfill site), and the extraction and processing of ore.
 The intensity of emissions is reported per unit of uranium oxide produced.

-In 2022, the total energy consumption of the mine was 1,186,094GJ for 2,681 tonnes of uranium oxide drummed.
-This converts to an annual energy consumption of 442GJ per tonne (GJ/t) of uranium oxide produced, which is 14 per cent below the projected internal target of 513GJ/t uranium oxide produced (see Figure 16)
+In 2023, the total energy consumption of the mine was 1,208,298GJ for 2,920 tonnes of uranium oxide drummed.
+This converts to an annual energy consumption of 414GJ per tonne (“GJ/t”) of uranium oxide produced, which is 19% below the projected internal target of 513GJ/t uranium oxide produced (see Figure below).

-In the reporting year, emissions of carbon dioxide (CO2) per unit of production amounted to 54 tonnes of CO2 equivalent per tonne (CO2-e/t) of uranium oxide, which is below the internal of 63 tonnes CO2-e/t of uranium oxide for the year (see Figure 17)
+In the reporting year, emissions of carbon dioxide (CO2) per unit of production amounted to 50 tonnes of CO2 equivalent per tonne (CO2-e/t) of uranium oxide, which is below the internal threshold of 63 tonnes CO2-e/t of uranium oxide for the year (see Figure below).

 Biodiversity management

 The protection of environmental quality, including biodiversity, is important at Rössing.
 We take pride in the conservation of biodiversity within the ambit of the Rössing mining licence, in the surrounding communities, as well as in Namibia at large.
-Ecosystems and associated biodiversity at Rössing are managed through our Biodiversity Action Plan (“BAP”) that follows the mitigation hierarchy, which aims to prevent, minimise, rehabilitate, and restore Rössing’s footprint and impact on the ecosystem.
+Ecosystems and associated biodiversity at Rössing are managed through our Biodiversity Action Plan (“BAP”), which follows the mitigation hierarchy and aims to prevent, minimise, rehabilitate, and restore Rössing’s footprint and impact on the ecosystem.
 Rössing continued to be involved in various biodiversity awareness campaigns and projects that aimed to create awareness and strengthen the understanding of biodiversity among the workforce, communities, and the Namibian population.

 Environmental Day commemoration